 In addition to breathalyzer testing, blood testing is not perfect, either.
 In some cases, they are administered by individuals who are not experienced in this incredibly serious medical procedure.
 Other times, the blood test won’t be conducted in a sanitary environment, causing contaminants to take over your specimen.

-Are you currently worried about your DWI charge but you think your breath or blood test may have been mishandled?
+Are you currently worried about your DWI charge but do you think your breath or blood test may have been mishandled?
 If so, time is of the essence.
 You need to align yourself with a lawyer immediately, and The Law Offices of Richard C. McConathy have the firepower you need to build a sturdy case against the prosecution.

-Field sobriety tests can help measure impairment at times, but for the most part, it is up to the officer’s opinion whether or not they want to take you to jail.
+Field sobriety tests can help measure impairment at times, but for the most part, it is up to the officer’s opinion-whether or not they want to take you to jail.
 Many people with nystagmus fail the portion of the test where the police officer waves their finger in the area.
-Furthermore, if you’ve recently experienced foot injury, or you’re just dealing with a cramp or slight numbness, it will be extremely difficult for you to walk in a straight line.
+Furthermore, if you’ve recently experienced a foot injury, or you’re just dealing with a cramp or slight numbness, it will be extremely difficult for you to walk in a straight line.

 While urine tests are somewhat less common for DWI cases, they are still used every so often.
 At times, officers will be under the impression that drivers are under the influence of drugs or other controlled substances.
 When this happens, urinalysis tends to be implemented.
 While it is sometimes considered less reliable than some of the other testing done to check the human body for drugs and alcohol, it is much less intrusive for the driver.